muratk3n/thirdwave/en/README.md

 ---

+"Iran bans bitcoin mining as its cities suffer blackouts and power shortages"

+---

+"Canada wants to force YouTube, TikTok and other video- and audio-sharing sites to prominently feature the country’s artists, a move that digital-law experts and former government officials call one of the most aggressive internet regulations yet from a Western country"

+---

-No war is obviously better.
-I am saying If there is an option for some defense w little casualties the exec better freaking know it.
+No war is surely better.
+I am saying If there is an option for defense of an ally w little casualties the exec better freaking know it.

 ---